Our mission is to inspect nominated student walking routes to and from school that parents, public, or schools consider to be dangerous.

 Municipal Traffic Commission

-Responsibility of the Safe Student Transportation Committee
+The Safe Student Transportation Committee Responsibilities:

 - The Committee will review nominated areas using the Profile For Student Walking Conditions (page 5).